BAPTISM & CHURCH MEMBERSHIP

 Applicants of Baptism and Membership Class are expected to fully participate in the class.
 Click “here” for more details and to fully understand the requirements.
 Please ensure that you are able to fulfil all the requirements before submitting your application form.

-II.
-Membership to a local church is about commitment and faithful participation.
-We do require candidates to be committed in regular participation in our weekly worship services or participating faithfully in a Wesley Small Group prior to applying:
+- Membership to a local church is about commitment and faithful participation.
+We do require candidates to be committed in regular participation in our weekly worship services or participating faithfully in a Wesley Small Group prior to applying: All applicants are required to have met the following requirement:

-- BMC 3/2022: 1 year regular attendance in worship services or 6 months faithful participation in small group.
+- 1 year regular attendance in worship services OR 6 months faithful participation in small group.

 You will be required to provide the following together with your application form:

-b.
-Your personal testimony.
-Click here for the guide on how to write your testimony..
+- Your personal testimony.
+Click here for the guide on how to write your testimony.

-III.
-Click here+ to access the online Application Form.
+- Click here# to access the online Application Form.
 Please set aside 15 minutes to complete the form.
 Please make sure all required spaces are completed before submitting the form online.

-IV.
-You will be informed if your application is successful and will be given further instruction regarding submission of the Baptism & Membership online form and thereafter the instruction regarding the payment of the registration fee of $25.00 (non-refundable).
+- You will be informed if your application is successful and will be given further instruction regarding submission of the Baptism & Membership online form and thereafter the instruction regarding the payment of the registration fee of $30.00 (non-refundable).

 The Infant/Child Baptism is for infant/child up to 16 years old.